Samuel V. Champion High School

 Boerne-Samuel V. Champion High School (CHS) is a 5A senior high school in Boerne, Texas.
 One of two high schools in Boerne, it is a part of the Boerne Independent School District.

 The school opened in 2008 after splitting from Boerne High School and has about 2,000 students in 4 grades.
 It serves students from Boerne Middle School South and Mark T. Voss Middle School.

 History

 Champion first opened for the 2008-2009 school year.
 The school is named after Samuel V. Champion (1954 - 2007), who was a longtime Boerne resident and principal of Boerne High School for many years.
 He also taught and coached at BHS, and was a member of Boerne High School's graduating class of 1972.

-In 2017, the school was expanded to accommodate its growing student body.
+In 2017, the school was expanded, adding several new classrooms and adjusting the parking lot.

 In 2019, Champion began accepting students from Mark T. Voss Middle School, changing the number of middle schools feeding into it to 2.

 In 2020, publication began of the school's newspaper, Charger Ink, and American Sign Language was added to the languages department.

 In 2022, a water polo team was added to the athletics program.

+As of 2023, plans are underway to build a new wing of the school to accommodate its growing student body.
+It will house many of Champion's career pathways as well as other subjects.